nina-weng/detecting_causes_of_gender_bias_chest_xrays/README.md

 ## Training
 Command example for training NIH dataset on label Pneumothorax with resampling strategy with random state from 0 to 10, 0, 50 and 100 female percentage in training:

+First, go to the `predction` folder:
+`cd ./prediction/`

-`python3 ./prediction/disease_prediction.py -s NIH -d Pneumothorax -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`
+`python3 ./disease_prediction.py -s NIH -d Pneumothorax -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`

 Train on CheXpert:
-`python3 ./prediction/disease_prediction.py -s chexpert -d Pneumothorax -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`
+`python3 ./disease_prediction.py -s chexpert -d Pneumothorax -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`

 Train on different disease labels sequently:
-`python3 ./prediction/disease_prediction.py -s NIH -d Pneumothorax Pneumonia Cadiomegaly -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`
+`python3 ./disease_prediction.py -s NIH -d Pneumothorax Pneumonia Cadiomegaly -f 0 50 100 -n 1 -r 0-10 -p {your dataset folder path}`

 Details about the other hyper-parameters could be found in the same py file.